Can healthcare companies do well and do good?

 I’ve compiled a few questions and insights to help you think about the changes needed for the industry to move toward value based care.

-1/ How much profit could healthcare companies generate by serving all stakeholders?
+1/ Can healthcare companies profit by better serving all stakeholders?

+Leading retailers such as Nordstrom and Patagonia have achieved sustained financial success by serving all their stakeholders.
+Both companies invest in technology to better serve customers and work closely with their vendors to reduce their environmental impact.
 They do well by doing good.
-Both companies invest in technology to better serve customers and work closely with their vendors to reduce their environmental impact.

 Plus they give back a portion of their profits to the communities they serve.
-They realize that without customers that can afford their products, they don’t have a business.
+They realize that without customers who can afford their products, they don’t have a business.

 2/ How should healthcare providers be compensated?